ConorLambert/Obsidian-Vault-Main/Interview/Interview Questions/Interview Questions - Angular.md

 - Angular is better for larger applications where a standard must be followed.
 - Comes with everything installed out of the box.
 ### What are the advantages of Angular over React ?
+###### Tools
 - Angular comes with a complete suite of tools out of the box that can be utilized to implement complex web applications.
 - Because React relies heavily on third party packages, there is a chance that those third party packages lose support.
+###### Opinionated
 - Due to Angular being an opinionated framework, it has better code maintainability particularly for larger projects.
-React offers multiple ways of doing things which can result in a messy code base in the long run.
+- React offers multiple ways of doing things which can result in a messy code base in the long run.
 Different developers will use different plugins for functionality throughout the application.
+###### HTML, CSS Familiarity
 - People who are familiar with HTML and CSS find it more difficult to jump into React because the functional code is tied so heavily into the HTML and CSS.
-With Angular, the files are kept separately automatically.
+- With Angular, the files are kept separately automatically.
+###### TypeScript and type safety
 - Angular is built on TypeScript so you get type safety out of the box but with React projects this is not required and often is not followed by developers.
 - More info [here](https://www.reddit.com/r/angular/comments/1b4a3gk/angular_vs_react/).
 ### Why choose React over Angular ?
-- Much easier hiring people due to the popularity of React.
+- Much easier **hiring people** due to the popularity of React.
-- Angular has a steep learning curve.
+- Angular has a **steep learning curve**.
-- Much easier to get something out quickly due to it's lightweight nature.
+- Much easier to **get something out quickly** due to it's lightweight nature.
-- React provides much more flexibility for experienced developers.
+- React provides much more **flexibility for experienced developers**.
 ### Angular vs Vue ?
 - More info [here](https://www.simform.com/blog/angular-vs-vue/)

 ------------------------------------------------------------------------
 # Questions: New Features
 ### What are Standalone Components ?
+- Allows components to be created that don't need to be declared in an Angular module (NgModule).
 - A feature introduced in Angular **14**
-- Allows components to be created that don't need to be declared in an Angular module (NgModule).
 ### What are the benefits of Standalone Components ?
-- Reduces boilerplate code.
+- Less boilerplate code.
+- Learning curve
 - Simplified dependency management
 	- Import into component itself rather than importing at a module level.